-- Requests for the release of Department of Forensic Biology management system 1. documents to parties external to the Department must be made in writing.
+- 1. Requests for the release of Department of Forensic Biology management system documents to parties external to the Department must be made in writing.
 If the external party is an attorney making a discovery request, refer to the ATTORNEY REQUESTS procedure. - 2.
-The Quality Assurance Manager has the authority and responsibility to consider all such requests and may require documentation from the reconstruction with regard to their proposed use of the document(s). - The Quality Assurance Manager may consult with an OCAE Legal Counsel.
-3. - with a as are man Records of all requests and their dispositions are manual hed by the Quality 4.
+The Quality Assurance Manager has the authority and responsibility to consider rom, rom, it with an OC cons are maintain information all such requests and may require documentation from the requestor with regard to their proposed use of the document(s). - The Quality Assurance Manager may consult with an OCME begal Counsel.
+3. - Records of all requests and their dispositions are maintained by the Quality 4.
 Assurance team.